Is This Real?: Reappraisal & legacy

 The album (and the band's music in general) gained a slightly wider audience during the early 1990s when grunge band Nirvana covered the songs "Return of the Rat" and "D-7" on a Wipers tribute album and the group's Hormoaning EP.
 A different mix of the tribute album recording appeared on the 2004 Nirvana box set With the Lights Out.
 In 1993, Nirvana vocalist/guitarist Kurt Cobain listed Is This Real?, along with two other Wipers albums, in his list of 50 albums he thought were most influential to Nirvana's sound in his Journals.
 BBC Radio 1 DJ John Peel stated in a 1993 interview that it was one of his top 20 favorite albums.

 Is This Real? later came to be regarded as a classic punk rock album of the 1980s.
-Stephen Howell of AllMusic, in his retrospective review, rated the album 4 out of 5 stars and stated that the production "leaves much to be desired with its tinny-sounding drums, but fortunately, the negatives don't outweigh the positives."
+Stephen Howell of AllMusic, in his retrospective review, stated that the production "leaves much to be desired with its tinny-sounding drums, but fortunately, the negatives don't outweigh the positives."
 He also said that Sage wrote "fairly simplistic songs with power chords, but each melody infects your brain like a fever" and noted that much of the album has a dark and ominous feel.
 In 2001, Spin ranked it the 40th most "essential" punk album of all time.

 Cover versions

 Apart from the aforementioned Nirvana cover, "Return of the Rat" was also covered by Bored! on their album Scuzz.
 The track "Mystery" was covered by numerous bands including Eagulls, JEFF the Brotherhood, Shellshag, Rose Melberg, and Meat Wave.
-"Up Front" was covered by Poison Idea and Corin Tucker, "Potential Suicide" by Napalm Beach, and "Wait A Minute" by My Vitriol.
+"Up Front" was covered by Poison Idea and Corin Tucker, "Potential Suicide" by Napalm Beach, and "Wait a Minute" by My Vitriol.